 At first, the sheer activity was jarring, but soon it felt invigorating.
 There’s something about Wilmington—maybe it’s the salt air or the hidden pockets of charm—that makes you feel that anything is possible.

 Mick Jagger was spot on when he commented about looking for things.
-You don't always find what you want but you often find what you need.
+You don't always find what you want, but you often find what you need.
+What I found was a smiling face and a friendly ear; the caffeine was merely background melody.

-It reminds me of something we learned from our cats, and I'm speaking of the Chatsford Tribe.
+It reminds me of something I learned from cats, and I'm speaking of the Chatsford Tribe.
 Long after they left pawprints on the furniture, their lessons still linger in our hearts and minds.
 The sweet truth they left with us is this:

 Life is better when you embrace it with curiosity and a healthy dose of mischief.
 And if you ever need help, accept the help that comes to you, no matter its source.